BIM Intent Compiler¶

 Construction = BOM + (x, y, z).
 One formula that unifies geometry, procurement, scheduling, compliance, and cost — the way E=mc² unified mass and energy.
 Five domains that the industry treats as separate tools, separate vendors, separate budgets — unified in a formula an inch long.

 It reads a BOM and produces verified 3D coordinates — the same way an ERP system explodes a manufacturing BOM into work orders.
-The output can then be edited live in Bonsai (Blender BIM).
+The output renders live in the BIM OOTB browser viewer — no install, no server, two DBs, one browser.
 Domain-agnostic — buildings, bridges, ships, tunnels.
 Nothing invented.
 No AI inside.
 Pure arithmetic.
 Deterministic.

 together long ago — but I couldn't wait."